Bug report #14078

-#10 Updated by Even Rouault about 4 years ago
+#10 Updated by Even Rouault over 4 years ago

 Fixed in GDAL per https://trac.osgeo.org/gdal/ticket/6305.
 I'd note that the OGR CSV driver has gained editing capabilities in GDAL 2.1dev (specificaly to be used through QGIS), whereas AFAICS the QGIS CSV provider is read-only.
 It would be a shame that using the OGR CSV driver is no longer possible.